mairooni/Flink-TornadoVM-Artifact/README.md

 5. Additional evaluation:
 The evaluation for this experiment includes two additional experiments, (a) a breakdown analysis and, (b) the evaluation of the execution on different dataset sizes.
-(a) For the breakdown analysis include the option `-Dflinktornado.breakdown=true` (b) The additional datasets are in the directory `lr_additional_datasets`.
+* For the breakdown analysis include the option `-Dflinktornado.breakdown=true`
+* The additional datasets are in the directory `lr_additional_datasets`.
 To get the breakdown of the Task Schedule execution make sure to enable the TornadoVM profiler by including the flags `-Dtornado.profiler=True -Dtornado.profiler.dump.dir=FILENAME.json` in the `flink-conf.yaml` file.
 Detailed information about the evaluation of these experiments will be provided in the Section **Evaluation**

 ### IoT